Yo2b/merkle_challenge/README.md

 The main assessment I made from the beginning that drives the design and the implementation of the `hashtree` crate is:
 - left subtrees are frozen and never require to be updated;
-- only right subtrees need to be updated internally, until it is fully filled and balanced;
+- only right subtrees need to be updated internally, until a node is fully filled and balanced;
-- once a subtree is fully filled and balanced, it is frozen as the left subtree of a new super-node, with a fresh right subtree to be grown.
+- once a node is fully filled and balanced, it is frozen as the left subtree of a new super-node, with a fresh right subtree to be grown.

 Here is the representation of a hash tree: